enyciaa/Jerboa/README.md

 **Analytics** Send events and exceptions to analytics.
 **ResourceProvider** For example, Strings
 **TimeWrapper** Common time behaviour
+**Basic music player** Simple music behaviour like play, stop, and load

 ## Ui
 These are classes that can be used in the ui layer of an app.
 They are common across platforms. i.e. any element of this package could be applicable to iOS or Android or Web

 Includes:
-*LifecycleReceiver* to be used by a ViewModel or Presenter
+**LifecycleReceiver** to be used by a ViewModel or Presenter
-*ItemClickListener* returns a generic class when an item is clicked
+**ItemClickListener** returns a generic class when an item is clicked
-*Orientation* enum with HORIZONTAL and VERTICAL
+**Orientation** enum with HORIZONTAL and VERTICAL **SectionViewState** can be extended to form section view states with a constant id